You are here10-Step Quick Start Guide

-- Change to 12-12 Light Schedule
+Change to 12-12 Light Schedule

-- Identify Gender of Marijuana Plants
+Identify Gender of Cannabis Plants

-- Get Rid of any Males
+Get Rid of any Males

 We're getting to the exciting part.

-This is where your plant goes through "puberty" and basically reveals whether they are a boy or a girl.
+The flowering stage is where your plant goes through "puberty" and basically reveals whether they are a boy or a girl.

 Unfortunately, for regular seeds, half your plants will end up female and half will end up male.
-For most tree farmers, we're only looking for females.
+That's why a lot of growers prefer starting with clones or buying feminized seeds - all the resulting plants will grow into females.